endurance21/firefly-react/README.md

      style="float: left; margin-right: 10px; height: 400px"/>

 <p style="font-size: 1.5rem">
 A React Component for showing interactive animation of fireflies on canvas .
-As seen on the main page of <a>http://thomso.in</a>
+As seen on the main page of <a href"http://thomso.in"> THOMSO 19 </a>
 </p>
-## Some Highlights :

-- ### No external dependecies required ( yeaa ! pure vanilla )
-- ### library size is only 16kb , cz Size Matters xxd
-- ### Project Uses
-  - TypeScript
-  - Rollup

 ## USAGE :